Accelerating Additive Manufacturing Adoption in India

-Italy data center storage market current value stands at USD 0.51 billion in 2025 and is forecast to reach USD 0.84 billion by 2030, expanding at a 10.63% CAGR.
+Italy data center storage market size in 2026 is estimated at USD 0.56 billion, growing from 2025 value of USD 0.51 billion with 2031 projections showing USD 0.93 billion, growing at 10.44% CAGR over 2026-2031.
 The jump reflects sustained government digital-sovereignty programs, a national pivot to cloud, and a wave of storage-intensive AI workloads.
 Hyperscaler entrance, 71 GWh of grid-storage auctions for on-site renewables, and a clear shift toward energy-efficient, high-density arrays combine to lift capacity demand and compress operating costs.
 Storage Area Networks remain dominant thanks to entrenched enterprise architectures, yet Network Attached Storage is scaling faster as distributed teams and edge locations proliferate.
 All-flash arrays are taking share from HDD arrays as power-per-IOPS advantages outweigh their capital premium, especially in regions with high electricity tariffs.
 Competitive intensity is moderate: global incumbents retain channel depth while local integrators secure public sector projects under the Polo Strategico Nazionale framework.

 Key Report Takeaways